mit-rss/website2022/README.md

 If you want to make your report fancier you can also modify md_mark.py with [custom options](http://www.discoversdk.com/blog/custom-markdown-parsing-with-mistune-and-python), and if you want to generate a pdf from markdown you can install pandoc and run
     pandoc lab_report.md -o lab_report.pdf

-The template also supports $\LaTeX$ via mathjax (this is a script at the beginning of the html lab files)!
+The website template also supports $\LaTeX$ via mathjax (this is a script at the beginning of the html lab files)!
 For inline math use single dollar signs and for multiline math use use double dollar signs like this:

 $$
 \begin{align}
   e^{i\pi} + 1 = 0
 \end{align}
 $$

+If you want to use markdown, you can use the file `markdown_report/markdown_report.md` as a starter template - it has examples of headers and text formatting as well as how to create elements like tables, figures, and code blocks in markdown.